mysticole928/python/MacOS/python-macos-pep-668.md

 ```

 > [!NOTE]
+>
 > ## Am I the punchline of a joke?
-> Paraphrasing:
 >
-> Everything you told me is technically correct and accurate but things are still unclear
+> Paraphrasing the end of that joke: Everything you told me is technically correct and accurate but things are still unclear
 > and I have no clue what steps I need to take.
 >
-> I am still lost.
+> My feeling: I am still lost.

 Based on what I've researched, I'm supposed to use a vitual environment, a `venv`.